DanHerman212/vertex-ai-timeseries/README.md

 ├── requirements.nhits.txt              # Python dependencies for NHITS training
 ├── requirements.txt                    # General Python dependencies for the project
-├── submit_pipeline.py                  # Script to submit the pipeline job to Vertex AI ├── text.sh                             # (Likely a utility or test shell script) ├── weather_data.csv                    # Dataset used for training/testing
+├── submit_pipeline.py                  # Script to submit the pipeline job to Vertex AI ├── weather_data.csv                    # Dataset used for training/testing
 ├── src/                                # Source code for pipeline components │   ├── evaluate_models.py              # Component for evaluating trained models